agasior093/it-interview/README.md

 ### Explain Inversion of Control and Dependency Injection.

+Inversion of Control (IoC) is generic term, that means that application is not calling framework, but framework is calling implementation provided by application.
+In Spring Framework...
+TODO

 ### What types of Dependency Injection in Spring you know?

 - via constructor